drupalprojects/fbphoto/README.md

 ### Credits

-Andy Truong started the module using
+Andy Truong started development on the module.
+It is now co-maintained by Alan Lobo.

-- Facebook Graph API
-- CURL library

 To contribute: Please make Pull Request on [Github](https://github.com/andytruong/fbphoto).